-Sexual Abuse: This involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
+- a) Physical Abuse This is actual or likely physical injury to a child, or failure to prevent physical injury or suffering to a child including deliberate poisoning, suffocation and fabricated or induced illness Physical abuse may involve hitting, shaking, throwing, burning, scalding, drowning. - b) Sexual Abuse -This involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
 The activities may involve physical contact, including assault by penetration (e.g. rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.

 They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, or encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.
 Sexual abuse can take place online and technology can be used to facilitate offline abuse.
 Sexual abuse is not solely perpetrated by adult males.
 Women can also commit acts of sexual abuse, as can other children (child-on-child abuse).
 The sexual abuse of children by other children is a specific safeguarding issue in education and all staff should be aware of this.

-Emotional Abuse: This is the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development.
-It may involve conveying to a child that they are worthless or unloved, inadequate, or valued only in so far as they meet the needs of another person.
+- c) Emotional Abuse This is the persistent emotional maltreatment of a child such as to cause severe and persistent adverse effects on the child's emotional development.
+It may involve conveying to children that they are worthless or unloved, inadequate, or valued only in so far as they meet the needs of another person.
 It may include not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
 It may feature age or developmentally inappropriate expectations being imposed on children.
 These may include interactions that are beyond the child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction.
 It may involve seeing or hearing the ill treatment of another.
-It may involve serious bullying (including cyber bullying and prejudice-based or discriminatory bullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
-Some level of emotional abuse is involved in all types of maltreatment of a child, though it may occur alone.

-Neglect: This is the persistent failure to meet a child's basic physical and /or psychological needs, likely to result in the serious impairment of a child's health or development.
+It may involve serious bullying (including cyber bullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
+Some level of emotional abuse is involved in all types of maltreatment of a child, though it may occur alone. - d) Neglect Is the persistent failure to meet a child's basic physical and /or psychological needs, likely to result in the serious impairment of a child's health or development.
 Neglect may occur in pregnancy as a result of maternal substance abuse.
-Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate care-givers); or ensure access to appropriate medical care or treatment and it may also include neglect of or unresponsiveness to a child's basic emotional needs
+Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate care-givers); or ensure access to appropriate medical care or treatment and it may also include neglect of or unresponsiveness to a child's basic emotional needs.

-Signs of abuse
+1. Signs of abuse